Strong noise sensitivity and random graphs: Introduction

-Clearly non-degenerate, this function is known~\cite{BKS}*{\S6.2} to be \NS, i.e., $\P\left(f_n(\omega^\epsilon)=1\mid f_n(\omega)=1\right)\to1/2$ as $n\to\infty$.
+Clearly nondegenerate, this function is known~\cite{BKS}, Section~6.2, to be $\NS$, that is, $\P(f_n(\omega^\varepsilon)=1\mid f_n(\omega)=1 )\to1/2$ as $n\to \infty$.
 A 1-witness $W$ is a set of $2^k$ leaves (positioned in the obvious way to force the majority).
-It is then easy to verify that $\P\left(f_n(\omega^\epsilon)=1 \mid \omega_W\equiv1\right) = 1-\epsilon/2$, and therefore this function is \emph{not} \SNS[1] (nor \SNS[0] by symmetry). \end{compactenum} It is important to emphasize the potentially different behaviors of 0-witnesses and 1-witnesses w.r.t.\ strong noise sensitivity, vs.\ standard noise sensitivity which is closed under taking complements.
-Indeed, by a general principle, the tribes function, mentioned above as being \SNS[1], is \emph{not} \SNS[0] (conditioning on a particular 0-witness in $\omega$ does affect $f_n(\omega^\epsilon)$ in the limit).
+It is then easy to verify that $\P(f_n(\omega^\varepsilon)=1 \mid\omega_W\equiv1 ) = 1-\varepsilon/2$, and therefore this function is \emph{not} \SNSv\ (nor \SNSn\ by symmetry). \end{longlist} It is important to emphasize the potentially different behaviors of 0-witnesses and 1-witnesses w.r.t. strong noise sensitivity, versus standard noise sensitivity which is closed under taking complements.
+Indeed, by a general principle, the tribes function, mentioned above as being \SNSv, is \emph{not} \SNSn\ [conditioning on a particular 0-witness in $\omega$ does affect $f_n(\omega^\varepsilon)$ in the limit].